App action

 Now that you have defined fields to be used in your automation, you can call this automation from the UI and populate the fields you just defined.

 First, add a button to your application in the Design Section of Budibase.
-Then, head over to the Define Actions
+Then, head over to the No actions set

 A modal will open where you can define Actions.
 Create a new action by clicking the Add Action